Multi-track Turing machine

 A Multitrack Turing machine is a specific type of multi-tape Turing machine.

 In a standard n-tape Turing machine, n heads move independently along n tracks.
-In a n-track Turing machine, one head reads and writes on all tracks simultaneously.
-A tape position in a n-track Turing Machine contains n symbols from the tape alphabet.
+In an n-track Turing machine, one head reads and writes on all tracks simultaneously.
+A tape position in an n-track Turing Machine contains n symbols from the tape alphabet.
 It is equivalent to the standard Turing machine and therefore accepts precisely the recursively enumerable languages.